-Why get a permit to officiate when I can just go online and get ordained?
+Why should I get a single day wedding officiant permit when I can just go online and get ordained?

 Because an online ordination doesn’t give you the right to marry people in New York State.